 Step #1: Before you choose your investment and savings options, make financial goals

 Make short-term, medium-term and long-term financial goals.
 Decide what is the amount that you need to fulfil these goals when the time comes for it.
-Read it daily.
+Read the list of goals daily.
 Slowly, the thought of fulfilling these goals will percolate down into your psyche and you will be geared towards meeting those goals.
 Also, invest in instruments that have less risks attached to them.
 This will inculcate the habit of investing in you.

-Here, we'll discuss some instruments that will help you in making saving and investment a habit.
+Here, we’ll discuss the 5 best investment plans that will help you in making saving and investment a habit.